 Other panelists called for the county government, including incoming County Executive Chris Ronayne, who was in attendance, to examine how the county’s budget prioritizes spending that will decrease the structural racism at play.

-“The juvenile justice system is failing Black youth,” TaKasha Smith, said executive director and policy director of the Juvenile Justice Coalition, an Ohio-based group looking to create alternatives to youth incarceration.
+“The juvenile justice system is failing Black youth,” said TaKasha Smith, executive director and policy director of the Juvenile Justice Coalition, an Ohio-based group looking to create alternatives to youth incarceration.

 “Money is not everything,” Smith said.
 “But how we spend our money absolutely shows where our priorities are.”